adityagoyal/Coursera-Getting-and-Cleaning-Data/Project/README.md

 Files in this repo

+UCI HAR Dataset folder -- contains train and test and feature dataset.
-README.md -- you are reading it right now run_analysis.R -- actual R code
+README.md -- you are reading it right now codebook.md -- codebook for the repo run_analysis.R -- actual R code
 merged_data.txt -- merged data
 data_with_means.txt -- tidy dataset with average of each variable for each activity and subject